Pipeline, Proposals, and Follow-ups

 | Outcome (lagging) | Win rate, average deal value, sales cycle length, revenue per salesperson | What is actually working |

-If your win rate drops below 25%, the problem is usually upstream: poor qualification, weak proposals, or misaligned pricing.
+As a rough guide, if your win rate drops below 25%, the problem is usually upstream: poor qualification, weak proposals, or misaligned pricing.
 If activity is high but outcomes are low, the team is busy but not effective.

-The most valuable metric for pipeline management is conversion rate by stage.
+Beyond overall win rate, the most valuable metric for pipeline management is conversion rate by stage.
 Tracking what percentage of deals move from one stage to the next reveals exactly where the pipeline leaks.

-| Stage Transition | Healthy Rate | Signal if Low |
+| Stage Transition | Typical Range | Signal if Low |

 |---|---|---|